deepaksood619/deepaksood619.github.io/docs/databases/sql-databases/postgres/parameters-configuration-optimization.md

 #### work_mem

 This configuration is used for complex sorting.
 If you have to do complex sorting then increase the value ofwork_memfor good results.
 In-memory sorts are much faster than sorts spilling to disk.
 Setting a very high value can cause a memory bottleneck for your deployment environment because this parameter is per user sort operation.
-Therefore, if you have many users trying to execute sort operations, then the system will allocatework_mem *totalsortoperations* for all users.
+Therefore, if you have many users trying to execute sort operations, then the system will allocate work_mem *totalsortoperations* for all users.
 Setting this parameter globally can cause very high memory usage.
 So it is highly recommended to modify this at the session level.

 #### maintenance_work_mem

-maintenance_work_memis a memory setting used for maintenance tasks.
+maintenance_work_mem is a memory setting used for maintenance tasks.
 The default value is 64MB.
 Setting a large value helps in tasks like [VACUUM](https://www.percona.com/blog/2018/08/06/basic-understanding-bloat-vacuum-postgresql-mvcc/), RESTORE, CREATE INDEX, ADD FOREIGN KEY and ALTER TABLE.

 #### synchronous_commit

 This is used to enforce that commit will wait for WAL to be written on disk before returning a success status to the client.
 This is a trade-off between performance and reliability.
-If your application is designed such that performance is more important than the reliability, then turn offsynchronous_commit.
+If your application is designed such that performance is more important than the reliability, then turn off synchronous_commit.
 This means that there will be a time gap between the success status and a guaranteed write to disk.
 In the case of a server crash, data might be lost even though the client received a success message on commit.
 In this case, a transaction commits very quickly because it will not wait for a WAL file to be flushed, but reliability is compromised.

 #### checkpoint_timeout, checkpoint_completion_target